DeveloperDunne/Footballer-Hangman/README.md

 * This site was deployed by completing the following steps:

 1. Log in to Heroku or create an account.
 2. On the main page click Create New App.
 3. Select your region.
 4. Click on the Create App button
 5. The next page is the project’s Deploy Tab, click the Settings Tab.
-6. Next, scroll down to the Build pack section and click ‘Add Build pack’ select Python and click Save Changes
+6. Next, scroll down to the Build pack section click ‘Add Build pack’ select Python and click Save Changes
 7. Add Node.JS after adding Python.
 (Please be aware: Python must be above Node.JS in that order).
 8. Go to the Deploy tab.
 9. Select Github as your deployment method.
 10. Connect to GitHub.
 11. Search your repository name and connect.
-12. Click either Enable Automatic Deploys for automatic deployment when you push updates to GitHub or maunal to do this manually.
+12. Click either Enable Automatic Deploys for automatic deployment when you push updates to GitHub or manual to do this manually.

 ### Cloning:

 - Go to the repository on GitHub.
 - Click on the Code button and copy the https URL under Clone
 - Open a terminal.
 - Go to the folder you want to store the cloned repository.
 - In the terminal type git clone and paste the URL of the cloned repository after it then press Enter.
 - The site will then be cloned to that directory.

 <br>

 ## 8. Acknowledgements and Credits:

-- Some of the code layout concepts were used from Code Institutes ‘Love Sandwiches’ project.
+- Some of the code layout concepts were used from the Code Institutes ‘Love Sandwiches’ project.
-- The big Hangman design font on welcome screen was taken from a thread on Stack Overflow.
+- The big Hangman design font on the welcome screen was taken from a thread on Stack Overflow.
-- The layout of some code and how to make the hangman pictures were taken from Youtube.
+- The layout of some code and how to make the hangman pictures were taken from YouTube.
-- I used method on how to make the text type itself out instead of just print from Stack overflow.
+- I used a method on how to make the text type itself out instead of just printing from Stack overflow.
 - I would like to thank the Slack community and my mentor, Medale Oluwafemi for their guidance and support throughout the project.